oddhill/worksample-frontend/README.md

 You are not expected to include any JavaScript but if you want to make the menu interactive you may include JavaScript but avoid using frameworks like jQuery and instead focus on writing Vanilla JavaScript.

+We expect you to host the code as a repository on Github or GitLab under your own profile.

 ## The design

 The design for the worksample is hosted on Figma and you may view it by going to the following link.